Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 The rules might be a bit more complicated if you’re:

-Tax and Christmas gifts don’t always come hand-in-hand in these instances but there are some circumstances where you’ll be liable for tax or National Insurance (NI).
+Tax and Christmas gifts don’t always come hand-in-hand in these instances, but there are some circumstances where you’ll be liable for tax or National Insurance (NI).

-We take you through the various rules and regulations for each scenario so you can enjoy the season of giving, knowing you’re ticking all the correct tax-related boxes.
+In this article we take you through the various rules and regulations for each scenario so you can enjoy the season of giving, knowing you’re ticking all the correct tax-related boxes.

 As an employer, one of the most heartwarming and cost-effective ways to show your staff appreciation is to treat them to something nice for Christmas.
 A kind gesture like this can go a long way in boosting important things like employee morale, motivation and loyalty.